mickey014/Restaurant_Management/README.md

 ## Devices used

-* RFID - Refers to a wireless system comprised of two components: tags and readers.
+* <b>RFID</b> - Refers to a wireless system comprised of two components: tags and readers.
 The reader is a device <br>that has one or more antennas that emit radio waves and receive signals back from the RFID tag.
-* SMS Module - Commonly referred to as "text messaging," is a service for sending short messages of up to 160 <br>characters (224 character limit if using a 5-bit mode) to mobile devices, including cellular phones and smartphones.
+* <b>SMS Module</b> - Commonly referred to as "text messaging," is a service for sending short messages of up to 160 <br>characters (224 character limit if using a 5-bit mode) to mobile devices, including cellular phones and smartphones.

 ## Prerequisites